Objectives for the composition of the Supervisory Board and Board of Management as well as Senior Executive Positions

 - At least three members of the Supervisory Board should be persons who embody the criterion of internationality to a particularly high degree.

-- At least four shareholder representative members of the Supervisory Board should be persons without potential conflicts of interest, particularly conflicts of interest that could arise from an advisory or board position at customers, suppliers, lenders, or other third parties.
+- At least four members of the Supervisory Board should be shareholder representatives with no potential conflicts of interest, particularly conflicts of interest that could arise from an advisory or board position at customers, suppliers, lenders, or other third parties.

-- In addition, at least four of the shareholder representatives must be persons who are independent as defined in number 5.4.2 of the German Corporate Governance Code.
+- In addition, at least four of the shareholder representatives on the Supervisory Board must be persons who are independent as defined in number 5.4.2 of the Code.

 - At least three of the seats on the Supervisory Board should be held by people who make a special contribution to the diversity of the Board.

 - Furthermore, proposals for elections should not normally include persons who will have reached the age of 75 on the date of the election or who will have been members of the Supervisory Board for more than 15 years on the date of the election.

 The above criteria have been met.
 The independent members of the Supervisory Board within the meaning of number 5.4.2 of the Code are or were as follows: Ms. Hessa Sultan Al-Jaber, Ms. Louise Kiesling, Mr. Hussain Ali Al-Abdulla, Mr. Bernd Althusmann and Mr. Stephan Weil, as well as Ms. Annika Falkengren, who left the Supervisory Board during the reporting year.

 In addition, the Supervisory Board has decided on the following profile of skills and expertise for the full Board:

 The Supervisory Board as a whole must collectively have the knowledge, skills and professional expertise required to properly perform its supervisory function and assess and monitor the business that the Company conducts.
 For this, the members of the Supervisory Board must collectively be familiar with the sector in which the Company operates.
 The key skills and requirements of the Supervisory Board as a whole include, in particular: